Beating Candidiasis safely while breastfeeding

 3) rotate herbal supplements that have strong anti-fungal properties.
 We alternate these supplements to prevent the fungus from developing resistance to any one of them.
 In order to overwhelm the defenses of the fungal infection, hitting it from many sides repeatedly and frequently with different kinds of anti-fungal herbal supplements is what works.

-Scroll down to the end of this article to read about “Die Off,” and learn about the ups and downs of an intense healing protocol.
+Scroll down to the end of this article to read about “Die Off,” and learn about the ups and downs of a consistent healing protocol.

 Grapefruit Seed Extract is a strong antifungal that has a long history of use by breastfeeding mothers.
 With a liquid product such as this one by NutriBiotic, you can modulate your dosage from just 1 – 2 drops in a cup of water to 5 – 10 drops, taken 3 – 5 times a day.